-Matteson Hall houses 123 first-year students in a co-educational setting on the upper campus.

-Saunders Hall houses 114 first-year students in a co-educational setting on the upper campus.
+Matteson Hall houses first-year students in a coeducational setting on the upper campus and an advising office.
+Saunders Hall houses first-year students in a coeducational setting on the upper campus.

-Simpson Hall houses 114 students in a co-educational setting on the upper campus.
+Simpson Hall houses students in a co-educational setting on the upper campus and an advising office.

-Mariner Hall sits at the end of De Biasi drive between Matteson Hall and the Yarnall Center and houses 114 students.
+Mariner Hall sits at the end of De Biasi drive between Matteson Hall and the Yarnall Center.
 With coveted amenities such as air conditioning, game room and private bathrooms, the building is the first choice for many students.
+The Director of Advising's Office is in this residence hall.

 Fairhaven, Moorings and Harbor Houses are the College's waterfront residence halls.
-Fairhaven is home to 23 men, Moorings houses 28 women, and Harbor House is a co-ed building that houses 16 students.